jspecify/jspecify/docs/docs/spec.md

 >         etc., but whether `null` should be included is not specified.
 >     -   The type-variable usage `T UNSPECIFIED` includes all members of `T`,
 >         except that there is no specification of whether `null` should be
->         added to the set (if it isn't already a member), removed (if it is
+>         added to the set (if it is not already a member), removed (if it is
 >         already a member), or included only when the substituted type argument
 >         includes it.